-- For example, if the NHRC is exceptionally not able to inspect certain materials or facilities because they concern state secrets liable to have a substantial effect on state security or diplomatic relations, or where the inspection would present a serious obstacle to a criminal investigation or pending trial (see footnote 163), and where this prevents the NHRC from carrying out the investigation necessary to assess the merits of the petition received, it will inform the individual of the reasons why the complaint was rejected, in accordance with Article 39 NHRC Act.
-In this case, the individual could challenge the NHRC's decision under the Administrative Litigation Act. - See e.g. Seoul High Court Decision 2007Nu27259, 18 April 2008, confirmed by Supreme Court Decision 2008Du7854, 9 October 2008; Seoul High Court Decision 2017Nu69382, 2 February 2018. - See Annex II, 2.3.3. - Article 417 CPA in conjunction with Article 414(2) CPA.
-See also Supreme Court Decision No. 97Mo66, 29 September 1997. - The Administrative Litigation Act refers to a "disposition", i.e. the exercise of, or refusal to exercise, public power in a specific case. - Under the Administrative Litigation Act, this refers to the prolonged failure of an administrative agency to take a certain disposition contrary to a legal obligation to do so. - An administrative challenge may first be brought before administrative appeals commissions established under certain public authorities (e.g. the NIS, the NHRC) or before the Central Administrative Appeals Commission established under the Anti-Corruption and Civil Rights Commission (Article 6 Administrative Appeals Act and Article 18(1) Administrative Litigation Act), as a more informal redress avenue.
-However, a claim may also be brought directly before the Korean courts on the basis of the Administrative Litigation Act. - Supreme Court Decision 98Du18435, 22 October 1999, Supreme Court Decision 99Du1113, 8 September 2000, and Supreme Court Decision 2010Du3541, 27 September 2012.
+For example, if the NHRC is exceptionally not able to inspect certain materials or facilities because they concern state secrets liable to have a substantial effect on state security or diplomatic relations, or where the inspection would present a serious obstacle to a criminal investigation or pending trial, and where this prevents the NHRC from carrying out the investigation necessary to assess the merits of the petition received, it will inform the individual of the reasons why the complaint was rejected, in accordance with Article 39 NHRC Act.
+In this case, the individual could challenge the NHRC's decision under the Administrative Litigation Act.

+See e.g. Seoul High Court Decision 2007Nu27259, 18 April 2008, confirmed by Supreme Court Decision 2008Du7854, 9 October 2008; Seoul High Court Decision 2017Nu69382, 2 February 2018.

+305 See Annex II, 2.4.3.

+Article 417 CPA in conjunction with Article 414(2) CPA.
+See also Supreme Court Decision No. 97Mo66, 29 September 1997.

+The Administrative Litigation Act refers to a "disposition", i.e. the exercise of, or refusal to exercise, public power in a specific case.

+Under the Administrative Litigation Act, this refers to the prolonged failure of an administrative agency to take a certain disposition contrary to a legal obligation to do so.

+An administrative challenge may first be brought before administrative appeals commissions established under certain public authorities (e.g. the NIS, the NHRC) or before the Central Administrative Appeals Commission established under the Anti-Corruption and Civil Rights Commission (Article 6 Administrative Appeals Act and Article 18(1) Administrative Litigation Act), as a more informal redress avenue.
+However, a claim may also be brought directly before the Korean courts on the basis of the Administrative Litigation Act.

+Supreme Court Decision 98Du18435, 22 October 1999, Supreme Court Decision 99Du1113, 8 September 2000, and Supreme Court Decision 2010Du3541, 27 September 2012.

-in pursuing the claim.
-According to case law of the Supreme Court, "legal interest" is interpreted as a "legally protected interest", i.e. a direct and specific interest protected by laws and regulations on which administrative dispositions are based (meaning not general, indirect and abstract interests of the public).
+government (section 2.4.3 of Annex II), is the case for measures to collect personal data, be it directly (for instance by intercepting communications), by way of binding disclosure requests (for instance to a service provider) or requests for voluntary cooperation.
+For a complaint under the Administrative Litigation Act to be admissible, an individual must have a legal interest in pursuing the claim311.
+According to case law of the Supreme Court, "legal interest" is interpreted as a "legally protected interest", i.e. a direct and specific interest protected by laws and regulations on which administrative dispositions are based (meaning not general, indirect and abstract interests of the public)312.
 Individuals have such a legal interest in case of any violation of the limitations and safeguards that apply to the collection of their personal data for criminal law enforcement purposes (under specific laws or PIPA).
-On the basis of the Administrative Litigation Act, a court may decide to revoke or alter an illegal disposition, issue a finding of nullity (i.e. a finding that the disposition does not have legal effect or its non-existence in the legal order) or issue a finding that an omission is illegal.
-A final judgment under the Administrative Litigation Act is binding on the parties.
+On the basis of the Administrative Litigation Act, a court may decide to revoke or alter an illegal disposition, issue a finding of nullity (i.e. a finding that the disposition does not have legal effect or its non-existence in the legal order) or issue a finding that an omission is illegal313.
+A final judgment under the Administrative Litigation Act is binding on the parties314.